Azure/kubeflow-labs/5-tfjob/README.md

 This means that when we run a training, all the important data is now stored in Azure File and is still available as long as we don't delete the file share.

-> Great, but what if I want to check out the training in TensorBoard, do I need to download everything on my machine?

-Actually no, you don't. `TfJob` provides a very handy mechanism to monitor your trainings with TensorBaord easily!
-We will try that in our third excercice.

 #### Solution for Exercice 2

 *For brievety, the solution show here is for CPU-only training.
 If you are using GPU, don't forget to update the image tag as well as adding a GPU request.*